 London Indian Food Tour

 Join a professional guide for a tour of London’s best Indian food in the East End.
 Get a taste of 12 different Indian delicacies – including the best curries on Brick Lane.
-Book it now!
+Book it!

 Vegetarian, Vegan and Dietary Needs

 One of the great things about eating in London is that restaurants cater to special dietary needs.
-Whether you are vegetarian, vegan, gluten-free or dairy-free, most establishments are prepared to offer satisfying menu options – rather than subpar substitutions.
+Whether you are vegetarian, vegan, gluten-free or dairy-free, most establishments are prepared to offer satisfying menu options.

 Drinking in London